Angina Symptoms: Your Essential Guide

 Angina, or chronic chest pain, is a condition many people face, but only a few fully understand.
 It is noticeably uncomfortable.
 The signal from your heart is that it is not receiving enough oxygenated blood.
 Imagine you are going for a walk and suddenly feel pressure in your chest—this could be a symptom of angina to watch out for.
 This blog aims to demystify angina, supporting you in understanding its symptoms and recognising them while seeking clinical help.

-Angina is typically defined as chest pain or soreness resulting from insufficient oxygen in the heart muscle.
-It is usually a signal of coronary artery disorder recognised by pressure, squeezing, or fullness inside the chest—sometimes confused with indigestion.
+Angina is not a disease but a symptom of an underlying heart condition, usually coronary artery disease (CAD).
+It occurs when your heart muscle doesn't get enough oxygen-rich blood.
+Angina can feel like pressure, squeezing, or tightness in your chest.
 The pain of angina most generally happens during intervals of bodily exertion or while under emotional strain and is relieved by rest or medicinal drugs.

 Stable Angina